Hey Kids (Start Here)

 So, that’s a win.

 He detangles himself from his bedding.
 Mostly.
-Tragically, he doesn’t realize he hasn’t fully dissected out his right ankle from the twisted clutches of distressed sheets until he tries to get up and doesn’t quite make it because he can’t get his foot onto the floor and with the program.
-He falls a little bit, but not really, not totally, he saves it, it’s quiet, kind of slow, and pretty protracted, so it doesn’t count; he planned to be sitting on the floor to pull his stupid foot out of his stupid bedsheets.
+Tragically, he doesn’t realize he hasn’t fully dissected out his right ankle from the twisted clutches of distressed sheets until he tries to get up and doesn’t quite make it because he can’t get his foot on the floor and with the program.
+He falls a little bit, but not really, not totally, he saves it, it’s quiet, kind of slow and pretty protracted, so it doesn’t count; he planned to be sitting on the floor to pull his stupid foot out of his stupid bedsheets.
 He planned that.

 “Computer, lights,” he whispers.
 “Thirty percent.”